ArtCodeStudio/gymnasium-otterndorf-website/README.md

 ### Outsides of the workspace

-We ignore Strapi in the workspace because it is currently not compatible with Yarn 2 PnP, so we use `npm` for this and excluded it from yarn's workspace (there is no other nvway to use npm instead of yarn 2 for this package).
+We ignore Strapi in the workspace because it is currently not compatible with Yarn 2 PnP, so we use `npm` for this and excluded it from yarn's workspace (there is no other way to use npm instead of yarn 2 for this package).

 ### Clone